Spinach (English)

 - Mites and aphids can also be a problem.
 Spray with a horticultural oil as required.

-- Caterpillars can sometimes be found munching on leaves so check regularly and pick off by hand.
+- Caterpillars can sometimes be found munching on leaves so check regularly and pick off by hand or spray with OCP eco-caterpillar killer.

 - Various diseases can cause leaf spots especially after periods of extended wetness or high humidity.
 They can be hard to control once established so focus on prevention by watering plants in the morning so foliage dries quickly, allow enough space between plants for good air circulation and giving regularly applications of OCP eco-seaweed and OCP eco-aminogro to keep plant tissue strong.
 Practice crop rotation as well.